ilikecoding-197/hellos/README.md

 2. Edit `run.py`.
 Add the tool to compile/interpret your language into the TOOLS dictionary (format: `[tool]: [exec_name]`), add the language next to the others in the `main` function.
-   Make sure to test the changes.
+   Also, add a human-friendly name into the LANG_NAMES dictionary for your language.
+Make sure to test the changes!
 3. Add instructions in `README.md` on how to install the tool for your language